Home » Recipes » Main Dish Recipes » Rosemary Lemon Spatchcocked Chicken

 Rosemary Lemon Spatchcocked Chicken - butterflied chicken marinated in olive oil, rosemary, and lemon - cooked under a weight on an outdoors grill. https://www.lanascooking.com/rosemary-lemon-spatchcocked-chicken-recipe/

-Rosemary Lemon Spatchcocked Chicken – butterflied chicken marinated in olive oil, rosemary, and lemon – cooked under a weight on an outdoors grill.
+Rosemary Lemon Spatchcocked Grilled Chicken features a whole butterflied chicken that is marinated before cooking under a weight on an outdoor grill.

 4.75 from 4 votes